stylehouse/zap/README.md

 Used **less** for lack of putting ascii colour codes in curses.

+### exits

-the podman-run commands seem to exit(0) while they're still outputting stuff. [who knows why?](https://stackoverflow.com/questions/881388/double-fork-when-creating-a-daemon/5386753#5386753)
+The podman-run|ipfs commands seem to exit(125|0) while they're still outputting stuff. [who knows why?](https://stackoverflow.com/questions/881388/double-fork-when-creating-a-daemon/5386753#5386753) This means they can't %restart, because they always seem to need restarting.

+These commands are left running when zap exits, reparented to `/lib/systemd/systemd --user`.
+Via fixups they won't get in the way of a new zap instance.

+Needs knowledge.
+Ideally we handle Ctrl+C for zap exit and end jobs smoothly.
+Even knowing the process tree to track cpu|mem would be nice.

+### other

 You cannot restart commands via the UI, the jobs must be programmed to **%restart** or have a fixup for a particular behaviour to restart after.